ndemou/Out-PingStats/README.md

 It will display this warning if it thinks it can not.
 ![image](https://user-images.githubusercontent.com/4411400/208317605-721dafc4-06fb-4dd1-86ae-5c264fe08a0d.png)

-If you are seeing low-resolution graphs, you can download the free and very nice "DejaVu sans mono" fonts, install them (by double clicking on the ttf file and clicking install) and then configute your PowerShell terminal to use it.
+If you are seeing low-resolution graphs, you can download the free and very nice "DejaVu sans mono" font, install it by double-clicking on the ttf file and clicking install, and then configure your PowerShell terminal to use it.

 ## Histogram examples